• Who We are

 Countdown finished!

-The 2025 National Foster & Kinship Care Conference: Empowering Carers to Transform Lives, will be held in Sydney on 28-30 November.
+The 2026 National Foster & Kinship Care Conference: Empowering Carers to Transform Lives, will be held in Novotel Sunshine Coast Resort on 31st of July - 2nd of August

 The conference will be focused on bringing together foster and kinship carers from across Australia to connect and share, as well as hearing from experts on practical subjects and supports to empower carers on their journey.